No Eyelash Curler? 5 Ways to Curl your Eyelashes Without One

 We've all been there.
 It's 10 minutes before you're due to head out the door, your makeup and hair are on point, and you can't find your eyelash curler anywhere.
 You might consider skipping it, but curling your eyelashes is important.
 Any makeup artist will tell you that curly lashes are the secret to adding that little extra something to your look.
 Although it might seem like a minor part of your beauty routine, experts say that adding curl makes your lashes look thicker, fuller and longer, and it also helps eyes appear larger and more alert.

 If you can't track down that pesky eyelash curler, there are plenty of alternative methods for adding a little extra curl to your lashes, so you can make your eyes pop at the drop of a dime — even when your curler is MIA.
+Plus, find out which products to use to make your lashes look thicker and fuller naturally.

 5 Ways To Curl Your Lashes When You Don't Have an Eyelash Curler